 • Immediate review and debriefing by an instructor

-• Training on a wider variety of diagnoses than in real life
+• Training on a wide variety of clinical situations

 • Immersive team training to ensure effective interaction

-Visit the website of the Simulation Centers at Washington University School of Medicine to learn more.
+Visit the website of the Simulation Centers at WashU Medicine to learn more.